Unosquare-CoE-JavaScript/alvaro-padilla/JavaScript Training/YDKJY/Get Started.md

 > _"The best way to learn JS is to start writing JS"_ - Kyle Simpson

+In JS each file is a separate program.
+This ensures that if a file has an error other files will be processed without issues, the application will surely not work as expected, however is important to make that disctintion.

+JS has the "global scope" which is the space where all files can connect between each other.

+In a sentence each JS file is a mini program working together with other mini programs.

+The most fundamental unit of information is a value.
+Values are data.
+There are two forms of these values:

+- Primitive
+  - string
+  - number
+  - boolean
+  - bigint
+  - null
+  - undefined
+  - symbol
+- Object
+  - Collection of properties, where each property is defined as a key-value pair.

+Values can be presented as literal, or they can be stored in a variable.
+Variables need to be declared in order to be used (the value they held).
+We have 3 ways to declare variables

+- var
+- let
+- const

+In JS, a function = procedure.
+A procedure is a collection of statementsthan can be invoked one or more times, may be provided some inputs (parameters), and may give back one or more outputs (using object/array).

+The Comparison operators are mainly used to perform the logical operations that determine the equality or difference between the values.
+There are two comparison operators supported by JS:

+- Equality Operator

+  - Strict equality (===)

+    Disallows any sort of type conversion ("Coercion").

+  - Loose equality (==)

+    Allows values to be converted to its respective representation in another type ("42" &rarr; 42).

+- Relational Operator
+  - Greater than (>)
+  - Greater that or equal (>=)
+  - Less than (<)
+  - Less than or equal (<=)

+There are two major patterns for organizing/structure code in JS.

+- Classes (OOP)

+  A class is a definition of a custom data structure, which includes both data (values) and behavior (logic).
+With this structure we can use some trades of the OOP:

+  - Inheritance
+  - Polymorphism

+- Modules

+  Modules are similar to classes in terms on how they structure data, the most notorious difference is the syntax.
+(Use of "this" and "new").

 ## Chapter 3: Digging the roots of JS

 ## Chapter 4: The Bigger Picture